MolBIFFM/diana/README.md

 A configuration file specifies a list of workflows sequentially executed.
 Configuration files are processed concurrently.

 ## configuration

+The configuration specifies the assembly of a protein-protein interaction network from a set of input genes or proteins, optionally associated with mass spectrometry data using protein-protein interaction data from BioGRID, IntAct, MINT, Reactome or STRING, optionally extended to neighborhoods of the input, based on UniProt identifiers.

+Enrichment of Gene Ontology terms by the protein-protein interaction network or its individual modules can be assessed, as well as the distribution of mass spectrometry measurements.
+For this, measurements can either be interpreted in a binary fashion, measuring enrichment of proteins exhibiting changes exceeding a specified threshold by separate modules or comparing the distribution of changes within them with the remaining network.

+Enrichment of Gene Ontology terms as well as Reactome pathways can be assessed and exported with the underlying network structure represented in these databases.
+Along with the networks, specific Cytoscape styles can be generated.

+---

 The specification of input genes or proteins.

 ```json